Eigenvalue bounds for distance-edge colorings: Tightness and performance of the lower bounds

 While $\chi_t'(G)$ takes too long to compute for a sizable number of graphs, for those that were computable, we see that the bounds from Corollaries \ref{cor:ratio_chiprime_2_reg} and \ref{cor:ratio_chiprime_3} perform well.
 Indeed, for a fair few graphs we find that the bounds are tight, and for others it gets close to the exact parameter value.

 The MILP for first inertial-type bound has a more mixed performance.
 In Tables \ref{tab:bound_sim_2} and \ref{tab:bound_sim_3}, we see that the first inertial-type bound never outperforms the Hoffman-type bounds.
 However, we have found (computationally) numerous examples of smaller graphs (less than $10$ vertices), for which the first inertial-type bound is tight, whereas the Hoffman-type bounds are not.
+Take for instance $\chi'_2(P_4)$, where $P_4$ is the path graph on $4$ vertices.
+The first inertial-type bound gives a lower bound of $3$ (with polynomial $x^2 -\sqrt{2}x$), whereas the Hoffman-type bound only gives a lower bound of $2$.